 The Asahna Bucha Day is a highly important Buddhist festival as it marks the initiation of Vassa.
 With various ceremonies such as the ‘Wian Tian’ conducted at Buddhist temples, several donations of offerings are carried out during Asahna Bucha.
 Some places host monk parades, creating a celebratory atmosphere!

 Khao Phansa also known as the ‘ rains retreat’, is the first day of Buddhist Lent.
 During the three-month fast that begins with the Khao Phansa, Buddhist devotees are forbidden to consume meat, alcohol, and tobacco.
 On Khao, Phansa devotees offer candles, flowers, robes, and food to monks as they witness numerous worshipers washing the feet of the monks to atone for their sins.

 The people of Thailand are fiercely devoted to the ruling monarch, and they mark the birthdays of their rulers as Mother's Day and Father's Day in the country.
 Mother's Day is celebrated on the Queen's birthday on August 12th while Father's Day is celebrated on December 5th.
 Both days are national holidays marked by festivities such as parades, music performances, traditional food stalls and visits to the temple.
-On Mother's Day, mothers are invited to their children's schools where there are songs and dances performed in their honour.
-On Father's Day, it is customary to wear yellow or golden attire.
+On Mother's Day, mothers are invited to their children's schools, where songs and dances are performed in their honour.
+It is customary to wear yellow or golden attire on Father's Day.
 Both days see huge decorations across the cities of Thailand and people often put up large Thai flags and portraits of the king and queen in their homes.